-MAP is monitored by the control panel to determine engine load.
-The user programs MINIMUM and MAXIMUM values for MAP.
-The minimum value sets the minimum engine load limit for Bi-Fuel operation and the maximum value sets the maximum load limit for Bi-Fuel operation.
-Once these values are programmed, the engine will only operate in Bi-Fuel mode when the load is ABOVE the programmed MINIMUM value and BELOW the programmed MAXIMUM value.
-MAP is displayed in either psig or kPa units and is monitored using a pressure transducer.
+kW is monitored by the control panel to determine engine load.
+The user programs MINIMUM and MAXIMUM values for kW.
+The minimum value sets the minimum engine load limit for bi-fuel operation and the maximum value sets the maximum load limit for bi-fuel operation.
+Once these values are programmed, the engine will only operate in bi-fuel mode when the load is ABOVE the programmed minimum value and BELOW the programmed maximum value.
+The control panel comes standard with 1 channel of kW monitoring.